The Holistic Hygiene Arm of The Dental Wellness Center

 A Holistic Approach

-A new patient entering the Dental Wellness Center does not have their teeth cleaned until a determination is made of the state of their gum health through a complete periodontal probing, pH testing and laboratory biofilm tests (Oravital) that show exactly the type and amount of the 1000+ species of bacteria that can reside within the patients’ mouth.
+A new patient entering the Dental Wellness Center does not have their teeth cleaned until a determination is made of the state of their gum health through a complete periodontal probing, pH testing and laboratory biofilm tests (Oravital) that show exactly the type and amount of the 8 most pathogenic bacteria found in the 600+ species of bacteria that can reside within the patients’ mouth.
 We have developed this approach based upon the following facts:

-- There are over 1000 species of oral bacteria, some good, and some bad.
+1. There are over 600 species (plus their subsets) of oral bacteria, some good, and some bad.
 There are more bacteria inhabitants in the mouth than at the other end.
 This is why each new patient has a laboratory biofilm analysis to determine the bacterial types and their concentrations.

 A Health-Centered Philosophy in a Rigged Game